-First step — preparation!
+First step — prepare!

 Get to know the challenge

+In fact, you’ll hardly need to think.
 Just follow the plan to stay under 20 grams of carbs per day.
 This is highly effective for weight loss and diabetes reversal.1

 Here are some sample recipes, click for a closer look: